rust-lang/book/second-edition/src/ch10-03-lifetime-syntax.md

 So far, we’ve only defined structs to hold owned types.
 It’s possible for structs to hold references, but in that case we would need to add a lifetime annotation on every reference in the struct’s definition.
-Listing 10-25 has a struct named `ImportantExcerpt` that holds a string slice:
+Listing 10-25 has a struct named `ImportantExcerpt` that holds a string slice.

 <span class="filename">Filename: src/main.rs</span>